-E.g. the English wiki has a total of 35M pages, of which 30M are auxiliary (discussions, sub-projects, categories, etc).
+To model encyclopedic domains we used the DBpedia project which is a great collection of general knowledge concepts extracted from the structured data of Wikipedia articles and categories.
+It is freely available and easily editable by anyone.
+The volume of information is enormous, e.g. the English wiki has a total of 35M pages, of which 30M are auxiliary (discussions, sub-projects, categories, etc).
 Overall, Wikipedia has some 35M articles in over 240 languages.
 Multilingualism is a very important aspect that recommends the usage of Wikipedia, as CH objects in EFD come in eleven languages.

-In this paper we describe the method, we show preliminary results and we present a critical discussion on the suitability of Wikipedia for the purpose of FD categorization.
-In Section 2, we describe the EFD application.
-In Section 3, we present the steps of the method.
-Section 4 presents some insightful (from both technical and application perspective) properties of the sub-hierarchy generated from the Food\and\drink root.
-We continue by describing the supervised curation of the domain in Section 5 and by showing the results of the data-driven enrichment analysis in Section 6.
-We will conclude the paper with comments and outlook in Section 7.
+In this paper we give a detailed description of a method for generating gazetteers of broad domains, demonstrate the application of this method to generating a Food and Drink gazetteer, and present a critical discussion of the suitability of Wikipedia for this purpose.
+In Section 2, we describe the EFD application that motivated the creation of our method.
+In Section 3 contains a step-by-step description of the method itself.
+Section 4 presents some insightful (from both technical and application perspective) properties of the sub-hierarchy generated from the Food and drink root.
+Section 5 describes the supervised curation of the domain which narrows its focus and is the only human input required in the algorithm.
+Section 6 shows the results of the data-driven enrichment analvsis.
+Section 7 demonstrates how automation can be extended beyond generating the gazetteer and into discovering documents belonging to the domain which can then be used to further refine the gazetteer.
+Section 8 presents a way of extending an existing gazetteer to other languages.
+Section 9 presents an annotator evaluation of the resulting gazetteer.
+Finally Section 10 concludes the paper with comments and discussion of possible future work.